-The Company has adopted the Model Code as the code of conduct governing the Directors' securities transactions.
-The Company confirms that, having made specific enquiry of all the Directors, each of them has complied with the required standard as set out in the Model Code throughout the year ended 31 December 2022.
+The Company has adopted the Model Code as set out in Appendix C3 to the Listing Rules as the code of conduct governing the Directors' securities transactions.
+The Company confirms that, having made specific enquiry of all the Directors, each of them has complied with the required standard as set out in the Model Code throughout the year ended 31 December 2023.